Nazotron1923/Deep_learning_models_for_ship_motion_prediction_from_images/Pre/README.md

 # Some issues

 1. Be careful when setting parameters, check constants: for example, the sequence time [LEN_SEQ] should be large enough to include past window size + future window size.
+To set it go to constants.py file!